nikp123/xava/README.md

 To make it presistent across boot add the line `snd-aloop` to "/etc/modules".
 To keep it form beeing loaded as the first soundcard add the line `options snd-aloop index=1` to "/etc/modprobe.d/alsa-base.conf", this will load it at '1'.
 You can replace '1' with whatever makes most sense in your audio setup.

-Playing the audio through your Loopback interface makes it possible for gava to to capture it, but there will be no sound in your speakers.
+Playing the audio through your Loopback interface makes it possible for xava to to capture it, but there will be no sound in your speakers.
 In order to play audio on the loopback interface and your actual interface you must make use of the ALSA multi channel.

 Look at the included example file `example_files/etc/asound.conf` on how to use the multi channel.
 I was able to make this work on my laptop (an Asus UX31 running Ubuntu), but I had no luck with the ALSA method on my Rasberry PI (Rasbian) with an USB DAC.
 The PulseAudio method however works perfectly on my PI.